DerGuru/The-Resonant/New Chapters/Part1/P1-16_The_Storm.md

 *Unknown.
 But I recommend caution.
 And perhaps moving away from the window.*

-He stepped back just as another lightning strike lit up the sky—too close, too bright, leaving afterimages burned into his retinas.
+He stepped back just as another lightning strike lit up the skyâ€”too close, too bright, leaving afterimages burned into his retinas.

 His phone buzzed.
 A text from Milo: